ricochhet/micro/README.md

 - `micro.mod.ts` is the main module which consists of curated libraries and tools.
 - `microsys.mod.ts` is a wrapper module for all of micro which gives access to every exported function.
 Use with caution.

+### security
+certain libraries may be considered insecure, warnings for these libraries are there for your safety and mine, they are contained in micro because it can be used as a simple lightweight development tool, which is the intended purpose of micro, nothing within this library should be used for production.

 ### libraries
 - tester (simple test framework)
 - logger (static logger util)
 - fsprovider (filesystem wrapper)
 - buildsystem (react lite)
+- server (simple http api server)
+    - requires `micro.unsafe.ts`
+    - this library is considered unsafe / insecure and has not been tested for vulnerabilities, use at your own risk.